openresty/lua-resty-websocket/README.markdown

 Installation
 ============

-It is recommended to use the latest [ngx_openresty bundle](http://openresty.org) directly where this library is bundled and enabled by default.
-At least ngx_openresty 1.4.2.9 is required.
-And you need to enable LuaJIT when building your ngx_openresty bundle by passing the `--with-luajit` option to its `./configure` script.
+It is recommended to use the latest [OpenResty bundle](http://openresty.org) directly where this library is bundled and enabled by default.
+At least OpenResty 1.4.2.9 is required.
+And you need to enable LuaJIT when building your OpenResty bundle by passing the `--with-luajit` option to its `./configure` script.
 No extra Nginx configuration is required.

 If you want to use this library with your own Nginx build (with ngx_lua), then